 - Making sure you make payments on any outstanding credit accounts on time.

-- If you are having difficulty making your payments, contact your credit provider to see if you can agree a payment holiday, or reduce your regular payments to an amount you can afford.
+- If you are having difficulty making your payments, contact your credit provider to see if you can agree a payment holiday,

 - Consider setting up regular automated payments rather than relying on manual payments.